 Concordia University Chicago specializes in combining 21st-century knowledge and skills development with opportunities for a values-based education focused on each individual.
-It’s why CUC students thrive not only during their four years of college but far beyond, for the entirety of their successful careers, vocations and purposeful lives.
-Offering more than 70 areas of undergraduate study in the arts & sciences, business, education and healthcare, Concordia–Chicago effectively combines the benefits of experiential learning, personalized mentoring and ethical leadership development.
+It’s why CUC students thrive not only during their four years of college, but also far beyond for the entirety of their successful careers, vocations, and purposeful lives.
+Offering more than 70 areas of undergraduate study in the arts & sciences, business, and education, Concordia–Chicago effectively combines the benefits of experiential learning, personalized mentoring, and ethical leadership development.

 SMALL CLASS SIZES

-With an average undergraduate class size of 15, CUC faculty and staff are devoted to giving students individualized attention, creating a genuine and caring atmosphere where strong student-faculty relationships facilitate each student’s learning and leadership development.
-With approximately 130 full-time faculty members, CUC provides the expertise and education that today’s demanding careers require.
-This creates a genuine and caring atmosphere where strong student-faculty relationships facilitate each CUC student’s learning and leadership development.
+CUC faculty and staff are devoted to giving students individualized attention, creating a genuine and caring atmosphere where strong student-faculty relationships facilitate each student’s learning and leadership development.
 With approximately 130 full-time faculty members, CUC provides the expertise and education that today’s demanding careers require.

 WORLD-CLASS OPPORTUNITIES IN CHICAGO